Tanya Erazo, Ph.D.

 Dr. Erazo is a clinician, researcher, professor and award-winning psychologist.
 She hails from the Bay Area but attained her doctoral degree in clinical psychology in New York City.
 Dr. Erazo holds additional master’s degrees in general psychology, forensic psychology and clinical psychology.
 Her training sites include, but are not limited to the United Nations, Columbia University – New York State Psychiatric Institute and NYC Health + Hospitals.
 She completed her predoctoral internship at the VA San Francisco Health Care System in affiliation with the UC San Francisco School of Medicine.

-Dr. Erazo has expertise in working with clients from myriad backgrounds and understands the need to address culture (e.g., work culture, family or group dynamics, religious customs, etc.) in therapy.
-She uses tailored strategies which incorporate various facets of your life to best suit your personality, skills and needs – ultimately leaving you feeling productive, less stressed, in greater control and confident in navigating future hurdles to achieve your personal, professional and academic ambitions
+Dr. Erazo has expertise in working with clients from myriad backgrounds and understands the need to address culture (e.g., identity, work culture, family or group dynamics, religious customs, etc.) in therapy.
+She uses tailored strategies which incorporate various facets of your life to best suit your personality, skills and needs – ultimately leaving you feeling productive, less stressed, in greater control and confident in navigating future hurdles to achieve your personal, professional and academic ambitions.

 Selected Publications: